StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

 !!! warning
     Summary:

     __A UI is intiutive, when it exhibits the appropriate combination of discoverability, understandability, affordance, predictability, efficiency, responsiveness, forgiveness, and explorability.__

+## Are there any Downsides?

+--> See Book Designing Intuitive UIs, page 27ff.

+Discoverability, affordance, and predictability are strongly influenced by users' previous or prior experiences.

+Users usually spend more time on other pages or with other software than with yours.

+Hence, their prior experiences are built from experiences they learned from using other software.

+If your product or software system is unexpectedly inconsistent with those experiences, it is _YOUR_ product that is unintuitive.

+## Strategically Unintuitive UIs

+--> See Book Designing Intuitive UIs, page 29ff.